benjaminadk/bvgsoftware/_posts/how-to-build-a-color-picker.md

 `
 ```

-- `Picker.js` is where the magic will happen
+- `Picker.js` is where the business logic will be

 <div class='filename'>Picker.js</div>